cloudfoundry/eirini-release/docs/deploy-without-helm.md

   - `tls.key`: key for server certificate
   - `tls.ca`: CA used to validate injector webhook's server certificate

+- `loggregator-certs` (mandatory when deploying metrics-collector)

+  - `tls.crt`: client certificate used for mTLS
+  - `tls.key`: key for client certificate
+  - `tls.ca`: CA used to validate loggregator's server certificate

 ## Deployment

 You can create the Eirini objects using `kubectl`.